-Save the new consent.
+Click the Save button to save the new consent.

-From the moment a new consent is configured, this consent would appear to a customer or representative at the list of consents so that the customer can select if to opt-in to this consent topic.
+When a new consent is configured, it appears to a customer or representative in the Consent List.
+The customer or representative can then choose to opt-in to the new consent topic.

-Obtain Customer’s consent and preferences
+Obtain Customer’s Consent and Preferences

 Customer Facing Interface